 Tell the World All About It

 Did you make friends in jail?
 Need to find out how to get in touch with an inmate you met while you were incarcerated?
-Say wassup here, just leave a message below.
+Say hello here, just leave a message below.

-Post a message to people locked up at Floyd County Corrections
+Post a message to people incarcerated at Floyd County Corrections

 Links and Resources